KEY ISSUES RESOLVED BY HON’BLE SUPREME COURT

 - The limited judicial review available to NCLT has to be within the four corners of section 30(2) of the Code.
-Such review can in no circumstance trespass upon a business decision of the majority of the CoC.
+Such a review can in no circumstance trespass upon a business decision of the majority of the CoC.

 - The judicial review of NCLAT has to be within parameters of section 32 read with section 61(3) of the Code.
-Such review can in no circumstance trespass upon a business decision of the majority of the CoC.
+Such a review can in no circumstance trespass upon a business decision of the majority of the CoC.

 - The NCLT must examine, if the COC has fulfilled its obligations, otherwise, it may send a resolution plan back to the CoC to re-submit such plan after satisfying the aforesaid parameters